 Picture shows sale of car number 21 for $396,000 at the 2013 Barrett-Jackson auction in Scottsdale, Arizona.

 Click here for pictures and information on this award-winning Italia.
 Many enjoyed seeing this at the 2009 National in Detroit.
 It recently sold at auction on September 3, 2011 for $352,000!

-Chassis 10025's last known location was California as of 2013.
+On right, Chassis 10025's last known location was Thousand Oaks, California as of 2014.
 Listed as a Condition 3, it is a mostly original car.
-Picture is from 2013 National in San Mateo sitting next to unknown, unrestored Italia.
+Owner also believed to have #10017.
+Picture is from 2013 National in San Mateo sitting next to Italia #10007.